 Tusculum is a large two storey Regency mansion designed by John Verge, built 1831-35.
 Constructed from stuccoed brickwork it is surrounded on three sides by a fine Classical two storey verandah of the Ionic order, probably built sometime in the 1870s.
 Cedar of interiors imported from Lebanon; marble for flooring and chimney pieces imported from Tusculum in Italy.
 High shuttered French doors open on the broad verandahs.
 Original low pitched slate roof is now covered with tiles.
-(Australian Heritage Commission, Register of the National Estate).
+(Australian Heritage Commission).

 Tusculum is one of the few remaining Regency houses remaining in Sydney.
 It is one of the few colonial houses to display the attributes of a villa with basement offices and stair.